$0 Northwest Territories Adoption Quick-Start Checklist

 Cost of Adoption in the Northwest Territories: NWT Adoption Fees Explained

 Adoption in the Northwest Territories is not cheap — but how expensive it is depends enormously on which type of adoption you're pursuing.
 Departmental adoption of a child already in NWT care costs a few thousand dollars in legal fees and reports.
-Intercountry adoption can cost $50,000 or more.
+Intercountry adoption costs $30,000 or more and can reach $50,000 or more.
 Knowing what you're actually signing up for before you start prevents the most expensive mistake: reaching the legal finalization stage and discovering costs you hadn't budgeted for.

 The Fixed Government Fees